 then $p = p'$, $\tree = \tree'$ modulo rewritings using \cref{eq:relationPosetsParallel} and~$\le_{M_i} = \le_{M'_i}$ for all~$i \in [p]$. \end{proposition}

 \begin{proof} Immediate by induction from \cref{lem:uniqueRelationParallelPosetOperad}. \end{proof}

-\paraul{Parallel poset evaluations of parallel $2$-citelangis normal forms} As the operators of \cref{def:messyCitelangisParallelActionPosets} on bounded $2$-posets do not verify all the messy parallel $2$-citelangis relations, the parallel poset evaluations of all syntax trees result to two many different $2$-posets.
+\paraul{Parallel poset evaluations of parallel $2$-citelangis normal forms} As the operations of \cref{def:messyCitelangisParallelActionPosets} on bounded $2$-posets do not satisfy all the messy parallel $2$-citelangis relations, the parallel poset evaluations of all syntax trees result to too many different $2$-posets.
 To obtain an alternative combinatorial model for the messy parallel $2$-citelangis operad, we thus need to restrict our attention to parallel poset evaluations of normal forms of the messy parallel $2$-citelangis rewriting system described in \cref{subsubsec:rewritingSystemCitelangis}.

 \begin{definition} A \defn{parallel normal} $2$-poset is a $2$-poset that can be obtained as the parallel poset evaluation of a normal form of the messy parallel $2$-citelangis rewriting system. \end{definition}